-Human Resources Director is also the final authority in determining what documentation and/or information is irrelevant or inappropriate to be included in the master personnel files and will ensure that HR records will be maintained in accordance with the City's adopted record retention plan.
-Security Measures The following security measures are enforced to safeguard master personnel files in HRD: master personnel files will be stored either in lock-type file cabinets, or in a room that is to be locked when not in use; no personnel files are to be removed from HRD; if access to view personnel files is necessary during litigation or investigation of complaints, HRD will make arrangements for access; copies of information needed from a personnel file shall be made by a HRD employee; all documents to be included in personnel files will be date-stamped by an employee from HRD.
+The following security measures are enforced to safeguard master personnel files in HRD:

+- master personnel files will be stored either in lock-type file cabinets, or in a room that is to be locked when not in use; - no personnel files are to be removed from HRD; - if access to view personnel files is necessary during litigation or investigation of complaints, HRD will make arrangements for access; - copies of information needed from a personnel file shall be made by a HRD employee; - all documents to be included in personnel files will be date-stamped by an employee from HRD.
 Any employee desiring to have information placed in his/her personnel file must submit the documents to his/her Department Director or designee.
-The Department Director requesting inclusion; individual employees may review their file in HRD with the presentation of proper photo identification (Note: Files may not be removed from HRD).
-A HRD employee desires a copy of information maintained in the file a HRD employee will make the copy.
-Employees are not allowed to remove or place any documents in their own file; and the employee or a designated representative will be allowed access to all information contained in the employee's personnel file.
+The Department Director or designee will forward the documents to the Human Resources Director requesting inclusion; - individual employees may review their file in HRD with the presentation of proper photo identification (Note: Files may not be removed from HRD).
+A HRD employee will be present at all times to ensure safeguarding of the records.
+If an employee desires a copy of information maintained in the file a HRD employee will make the copy.
+Employees are not allowed to remove or place any documents in their own file; and - the employee or a designated representative will be allowed access to all information contained in the employee's personnel file.
 The employee's designated representative, however, must have written approval from the employee and present proper photo identification.
-Department Files Department Directors may maintain a desk file for each employee in their department.
-They must ensure, however, that control measures are established to safeguard the files.
-Disciplinary Action The unauthorized removal or placement of materials in a personnel file is grounds for disciplinary action, up to and including termination.
-Master Personnel File The master personnel file should contain the following: completed employment application; an Applicant Acknowledgment Form; all Personnel Action Forms and any personnel history data; Employment Acknowledgment Form; W - 4 form(s); Personal Data Form; Security Statement; Employee Information Form; Performance Appraisals;